Complete Evidence Extraction with Model Ensembles: A Case Study on Medical Coding: Methods

-We rely on training approaches and existing model weights from \citet{edin-etal-2024-unsupervised}.
-The underlying architecture is a transformer, encoder-based architecture, trained on medical text and fine-tuned on MDACE.
-We use models with two different training regimes.
-In an unsupervised approach, no evidence annotations are used in the training, but input gradient regularization (IGR) with the aim to reduce the importance of irrelevant tokens.
-In a supervised approach, human-annotated evidence spans were used in the training process to steer model attention to that evidence.
-To avoid confusion with the more frequent meaning of supervised in a classification task, we use Evidence-Guided Training (EGT) to refer to this training approach.
-For each approach 10 seeds from random initializations are available, leading to a total of 20 models.
+\paragraph{Models} We use existing model weights from \citet{edin-etal-2024-unsupervised}.
+The underlying architecture is a transformer, encoder-based, trained on medical text and fine-tuned on MDACE.
+From the models, we selected two training regimes to investigate whether training style affects ensemble performance: \setlist{nolistsep} \begin{itemize}[noitemsep] \item Input Gradient Regularization (IGR): no use of evidence labels, but gradient penalty to reduce irrelevant token importance. \item Evidence-Guided Training (EGT): uses human evidence spans as supervision to guide the model’s attention to those tokens. \end{itemize} Each approach contains 10 seeds from random initializations, leading to a total of 20 models.

-\paragraph{Single models} The best model per approach, for IGR and EGT, is determined by computing per-sample winners.
-Further, we report the maximum value score (max value) as upper limit to what a single model can retrieve.

-\paragraph{Model ensembles} For each training approach, we build ensembles out of the 10 respective models.
-As the standard ensemble, we are aggregating the evidence of all models, i.e., the union of extracted tokens.
-To investigate the role of certainty, we create a dynamic ensemble only using evidence from models that have a probability above a certain threshold and manipulate the threshold values to observe the effect on the evaluation metrics.
+\paragraph{Ensembles} For each approach, IGR and EGT, Rashomon ensembles consist of the 10 respective models.
+We aggregate the evidence of all models, i.e., the union of extracted tokens.
+For the exploration of optimal ensemble size, we report scores for all possible model combinations.